Start a business today!

 Ready to create your LLC?
 Check the availability of your new company name to get started.

 Other businesses are cutting back on expenses and likely laying off employees because of the decreased revenue they have coming in.
-If you’re thinking about starting a business in a certain industry, however, it could be smart to do during a recession.
-Competition may be lighter, and some industries are more recession-proof than others.
+If you’re thinking about starting a business in a certain industry, however, it could be a good idea to do so during a recession.
+Competition may be lighter, and some industries are are more likely than others to survive in an economic downturn.

-What are some smart business ideas to start in a recession?
+What are some good business ideas to start in a bad economy?
 Here are 13 businesses that are particularly resilient during an economic downturn:

 Some of these businesses are brick-and-mortar based businesses, while others are ones that can be done remotely and from the comfort of your own home.
 Some are even a mix of both, with elements of online work as well as in-person service.